sukibaby/itgmania-on-gentoo-guide/README.md

 and you should get asked if you want to apply the update.

-Generally you should respond `-3` (yes with the dash) and hit enter.
+Generally you should respond `-3` (with the dash) and hit enter.
 After that you will get a `mv` (file move) prompt you have to answer `y` to.
 Then it should tell you that you're all set.

 ------------------